Awoyalejohn/awesome-battleships/README.md

 ### Solved bugs
 - I had issues with my try exceptions not picking up on value error exceptions when I was testing the game.
 It turns out I had not indented my code correctly by having both spaces and tabs mixed in.
 I fixed it by deleting all the white space and only indendting with 4 spaces.

 - I had originally used the random randint function to pick a random row and colums to place the ships on, but it would repeat iself sometimes and place ships in the same location.
 I fixed this by using the random sample funcion instead.
 Which creates a random list with no duplicates that I used to index the location of the ships to be placed.

 ## Validator Tesring
 - PEP8
-  - No errors were retuened from pep8onlinr validator
+  - No errors were returned from [pep8online validator.](pep8online.com)

 ### Unfixed Bugs
 No unfixed bugs